MithanshuHedau/CodeWithRandom/README.md

 Feel free to open issues or PRs with improvements.
 Keep changes small and focused, add tests if applicable, and update this README when adding features.

 ---

-## License

-This repository does not include a license file.
-If you plan to publish, add a `LICENSE` file with the appropriate license.

----

-If you want, I can also:

-- Add example `.env.example` file.
-- Add a lightweight Dockerfile and docker-compose to run the app + MongoDB locally.
-- Improve API documentation with OpenAPI / Swagger.

-Tell me which of those you'd like next and I'll add it.